Vickycp/parshvaorders/README.md

 # Project Name: Docket Management System

 ## Overview
-Docket Management System is a web application that allows users to manage events and dockets efficiently.
-Users can input event details such as name, start time, end time, hours worked, rate per hour, supplier, purchase order, and description.
-The application parses data from a CSV file, populates dropdown menus dynamically, and enables users to save events as dockets in a MongoDB database.
+Docket Management System is a web application that allows users to manage orders and dockets efficiently.
+Users can input order details such as name, start time, end time, hours worked, rate per hour, supplier, purchase order, and description.
+The application parses data from a CSV file, populates dropdown menus dynamically, and enables users to save order as dockets in a MongoDB database.
 It provides functionalities to view and manage dockets conveniently.

 ## Features
 - **CSV Data Parsing:** The application parses data from a CSV file using the Papa Parse library, ensuring seamless integration of external data.

 - **Dynamic Dropdowns:** Users can select suppliers and purchase orders dynamically.
 The dropdowns populate based on CSV data, enhancing user experience and data accuracy.

-- **Event Creation:** Users can input event details via a form, creating dockets that are saved to the MongoDB database.
+- **Order Creation:** Users can input Order details via a form, creating dockets that are saved to the MongoDB database.

 - **Database Integration:** Dockets are saved to the MongoDB database through a POST request, ensuring persistent data storage and retrieval.